BioDepot/BioDepot-workflow-builder/README.md

 # BioDepot Workflow Builder (BwB)

-BioDepot is a self-contained tools with graphical user interface for bioinformatic workflows.
+BioDepot is a self-contained tool with graphical user interface for bioinformatic workflows.
 The package is based on Orange 3 by Biolab and NoVnc.
-Widgets mainly written in Python (Qt5, Docker-Py, PyQt5).
+Widgets are mainly written in Python (Qt5, Docker-Py, PyQt5).

 ## Requirements